CristinaPlesa/neighborhood/README.md

   * Expected Output:

 * Test: It should return an array with 9 if the number 9 is inputted.
   * Code:
   * Expected Output:

-* Test: It should take a users new input and add the response to a looping array for a new result each time.
-  * Code:
-  * Expected Output: